datascienceconfidential/datascienceconfidential.github.io/_posts/2025-10-02-2d-growth-model.md

 This sort-of shows that my original idea was wrong.
 I had the idea that adding random connections to this model might make it easier for labour to move around and thus to reach areas with a large amount of capital.
 But in fact, if you put in semi-realistic numbers, the random connections only help if there's a large chance that they happen to be built in the right places.
 So my initial idea of showing that vanity projects or ``railways to nowhere" can contribute to economic growth is probably wrong.

 However, I still think this model is quite interesting and could be used for other things.
 That's all for today!
 I'm off to see whether I can sell my labour to the owner of some capital.
-In the meantime, please consider clicking the button below.
-You could be the first!

 ___________________________